Yūka Kageyama: 2020–2023: Football-related appearances, feature film debut, departure from Hinatazaka46

-On February 17, 2023, Kageyama announced that she was planning to leave Hinatazaka46 after promotions for the group's ninth single have concluded, due to a persistent hearing disorder.
+On February 17, 2023, Kageyama announced that she would leave Hinatazaka46 after the promotional cycle for the group's ninth single has concluded, due to a persistent hearing disorder.
+She would serve as center (lead performer) for "Tomo yo, Ichibanboshi da", a song released on the single about friends who part ways to pursue different dreams, with its music video filmed at the Kashima Soccer Stadium.
 Her photobook, titled (知らないことだらけ, Shiranai Koto Darake) and published by Fusosha, was released on May 9 and sold 49 thousand copies in its first week, placing it first on the Oricon Weekly Book Ranking.
-The photography took place in Tokyo, Nagano, and Okinawa prefectures.
+The photography took place in the prefectures of Tokyo, Nagano, and Okinawa.
 She held her "graduation" ceremony on July 19 at the Tokyo International Forum, Hall A, before officially leaving Hinatazaka46 two days later.

 2023–present: Solo career

+In October 2023, Kageyama announced her affiliation with the talent agency Production Ogi and launched her official website, Kagesapo no Oseki (かげさぽのお席).

-In July 2023, Kageyama became a regular cast member, with the title of "Special Supporter", for the sports talk show Abema Sports Time on Abema.
-In October, she announced her affiliation with the talent agency Production Ogi and launched her official website, Kagesapo no Oseki (かげさぽのお席).
+Kageyama was a regular cast member, with the title of "Special Supporter", for the sports talk show Abema Sports Time on Abema from July 2023 to December 2024.
+Her visit to the Emirates Stadium in London in October 2024 to interview Arsenal F.C. defender Takehiro Tomiyasu and the club's supporters was particularly well-received.